Syphdias/pem-comments/README.md

-**This is currently work in progress, please check back in a few days or weeks, when I am happy with the result.**
+**This is currently work in progress.
+I am not currently working on it, which is why this has no proper documentation, license, etc.**

 ## Disclaimer